European shares dip but no sign of alarm before Greece summit

 "In light of the referendum, the likelihood of the Greek government acceding to creditors' demands has diminished," they said in a note.

+Among gainers, ProSiebenSat1 added 0.4 percent after sources said talks over a merger with German publishing house Axel Springer had restarted.

+Axel Springer - which called speculation that its majority owner, Friede Springer, might relinquish control "unfounded" - rose 3.1 percent.

-Among gainers, Evonik rose 2.4 percent after UBS lifted its target price for the stock while Svenska Handelsbanken gained 2.5 percent after a similar upgrade from Deutsche Bank.
+Evonik gained 2.5 percent and SAP edged 0.7 percent higher after UBS lifted its target price for both stocks.
+Svenska Handelsbanken rose 3.3 percent, the main gainer on the pan-European index, after a similar upgrade from Deutsche Bank.

 Europe bourses in 2015: link.reuters.com/pap87v